 Lochnagar Crater lies close to the village of La Boiselle and is clearly signposted.
 You will find it just off the D929.
 Its local name, La Grande Mine, is on many of the signs too.
 There is parking sufficient for several cars, and with several people visiting when we were there we had no problem.

 It is open 24hrs, though I suggest not going after dark as the effect might be spoiled if you fall in.

 Despite the warning in the previous sentence, there are fences – and especially nice ones, made from rough tree trunks and substantial branches.
-You are not allowed to risk a descent, however.
+You can’t risk a descent, however!

 There is a remembrance service at 7.28 a.m. on the morning of the 1st of July each year, as well as the customary Armistice Day commemorations.

 You can read more on the great website of the Lochnagar Crater Foundation.